khangsheng1/solo_projects/TTS/readme.md

 - Handles warnings related to the EPUB parsing library.

 ### 4. `tts_testing_different_libraries.py`
 This script demonstrates the usage of the `edge_tts` library for fetching and listing available voices.
-It can be helpful for users to know which voices are available in their Azure Text-to-Speech account.
+It can be helpful for users to know which voices are available in their Edge Text-to-Speech account.

 #### Key Features:
 - Fetches and displays available Azure TTS voices.